vipulnaik/diet-exercise-health/events/2024/2024-10-02-atrantil-purchase.md

 events (as a prophylactic).

 On 2024-10-19, I took two capsules, going against my original pausing plan.
-This was in response to increased anal irritation (which was likely due to the resumption of cayenne pepper mixed with the temporary stopping of walnuts and sauerkraut that might have provided a counterbalance to the capsaicin).
+This was in response to [anal swelling](2024-10-17-anal-swelling.md) (which was likely due to the resumption of cayenne pepper and consumption of kimchi mixed with the temporary stopping of walnuts and sauerkraut that might have provided a counterbalance to the capsaicin).
 My fermentation scores had continued to be low.
 But I was curious to see if atrantil would help